kraftek/awsdownload/README.md

 #Features
 1. Can perform filter on tiles (i.e. download only tiles of interest from a product to save space) either by supplying a tile list on the command line, or by putting tiles in a dedicated file which is supplied as argument.
-2. Can download products / tiles from an area of interest (given a closed linear ring - sequence of <lon lat> pairs, supplied either as a list of comma-separated pairs of coordinates as argument, or in a file given as argument.
+2. Can download products / tiles from an area of interest (given a closed linear ring - sequence of <lon lat> pairs), supplied either as a list of comma-separated pairs of coordinates as argument, or in a file given as argument.
 3. Can download products / tiles given a list of products.
 4. Can download only products / tiles whose cloud coverage is below a given threshold.
+Filtering on products is mutually exclusive with filtering on an area of interest.
+The AOI is used to query SciHub for products intersecting it, optionally by supplying the start and end of sensing times.
+If the AOI is a polygon which has more than 200 points, the extent (bounding box) of this polygon will be used instead.

 #How to use it with Git and Maven:
 1. Locally clone the repository